 Rebecca of Sunnybrook Farm – Kate Douglas Wiggin – Chapter 16

 See what Picasso and Claude Monet had to say about art.
 Rebecca – Girl in a pink gingham dress will soon be on my easel so please do come back in a while.

 Do you have a special passage in a book that you would like brought to life in your own painting?
 Contact me with your passage on bruceA684@Gmail.com and lets see if we can dream up something beautiful.

 That may be so, and it’s good that it is so.
-If it wasn’t then there would be no room for the expression of emotions, both for the artist and for society. because art is about who we are our art is different.
+If it wasn’t then there would be no room for the expression of emotions, both for the artist and for society.
+Because my art is about who I am and how I see the world my art is different.
 Not always pretty, sometimes not even good, most times authentic and from the heart.